1,2,4,5-Tetrabromobenzene

-1,2,4,5-Tetrabromobenzene is an organobromine compound with the formula C6H2Br4.
+1,2,4,5-Tetrabromobenzene is an aryl bromide and a four-substituted bromobenzene with the formula C6H2Br4.
 It is one of three isomers of tetrabromobenzene.
 The compound is a white solid.
 1,2,4,5-Tetrabromobenzene is an important metabolite of the flame retardant hexabromobenzene.

 Preparation

 The synthesis of 1,2,4,5-tetrabromobenzene has already been reported in 1865 from benzene and excess bromine in a sealed tube at 150 °C. However, the clearly reduced melting point of about 160 °C indicates impurities in the final product.
 In his 1885 dissertation, Adolf Scheufelen published the synthesis of a purer sample using iron(III) chloride FeCl_{3} as a catalyst, isolated as "pretty needles" ("schönen Nadeln").

 The synthesis can also be carried out in solution in chloroform or tetrachloromethane and yields 1,2,4,5-tetrabromobenzene in 89% yield.
 This reaction can also be carried out in a laboratory experiment with excess bromine and iron nails (as starting material for iron (III) bromide FeBr_{3}).
 The intermediate stage is 1,4-dibromobenzene, which reacts further with excess bromine to give 1,2,4,5-tetrabromobenzene.